Scholarships

 Nomination Process

-Each student you nominate should prepare an application that includes:
+Each student you nominate should prepare an application to be sent with the nomination that includes:

-• his or her resume, including home mailing address and personal email address;
+• their resume, including home mailing address and personal email address

-• a letter of reference from you or a school official that explains how the student stands out as having outstanding scholarship; and
+• a letter of reference from a school official

 • a brief (approximately 500 to 750 words) essay that responds to this question: “What special challenges or hurdles have you overcome while still achieving high academic success?”